8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 If you’re lucky, there may just be something blocking the sensor.
 Potentially even some ice!

-A common culprit is the board housing itself has a sliding door that, if closed, will block the sensors path.
-Sliding the door back to the ON position may be all that’s needed to fix this.
+A common culprit is the board housing itself, which has a sliding door that, if closed, will block the sensor’s path.
+Sliding the door back to the ON position may be all that’s needed to fix the problem.

-However, if there’s an issue with the electric ‘eye’ or the sensor system itself, this can be costly to repair.
-Thankfully, while OEM boards can cost hundreds of dollars, good aftermarket models work just as well for much cheaper
+However, repairs can be expensive if there’s an issue with the electric ‘eye’ of the Optic Board or the sensor system itself.
+Thankfully, while OEM (Original Equipment Manufacturer) boards can cost hundreds of dollars, good aftermarket models work just as well for much cheaper

-If you’re not comfortable with repairing it yourself, our best advice is to contact the retailer or manufacturer of your appliance, and get several quotes from reputable technicians to have it repaired if it’s no longer under warranty.
+If you’re uncomfortable with repairing the Optic Board yourself, my usual advice is to contact the retailer or manufacturer of your appliance and get several quotes from reputable technicians to have it repaired if it’s no longer under warranty.

 You Have a Dead Heating Element

-This sounds contrary to natural law, but your ice maker actually has a heating element inside it.
-This heating element or heating coil is used to melt the surface of the ice cubes in the tray enough that they can be easily separated and ejected from the tray.
+Every ice maker has a heating element inside it, which is used to melt the surface of the ice cubes in the tray enough so that they can be easily separated and ejected from the tray.

 Fixing A Dead Heating Element

-If your heating element is completely dead, it’s often wise to do some research and work out the cost of parts for your model of refrigerator’s ice maker.
-Often replacing parts like a heating element can cost more to replace than having a new ice maker installed.
+If your heating element is completely dead, it’s often wise to do some research and work out the cost of parts for your refrigerator model’s ice maker.
+Often replacing parts like a heating element can cost more to replace than having a new ice maker installed (between $200-400).

-Discuss the issue with your appliance retailer or manufacturer, check your warranty status for the appliance, and then decide whether a repair is worthwhile.
+Discuss the issue with your appliance retailer, manufacturer, or trusted technician, check your warranty status for the appliance, and then decide whether a repair is worthwhile.

 Fixing Frozen Coils

 If you find any refrigerant oil on the coils, the refrigerator has a refrigerant leak and needs a professional to perform a sealed system repair.
-Often, this can cost more than a new residential refrigerator.
+Often, the repair can cost more than a new residential refrigerator.

 There you have it – 8 freezing causes with very different levels of complexity to fix.

-I hope at least one of these fixes has given your ice maker a new lease on life.
-If it’s happened once it may happen again, so keep an eye out for that specific issue reoccurring.
+I hope at least one of the fixes above has given your ice maker a new lease on life.
+If the issue has happened once, it can happen again, so keep an eye out for excess ice buildup.

-If this content has helped you, please consider checking out the related articles below!
+If this content has helped you, please consider checking the related articles below and subscribing to our newsletter!

 Thanks for reading.
 Now go enjoy a cold drink 😉